tastytea/mastodon-cpp/README.md

     * `-DWITH_DEB=YES` if you want to be able to generate a deb-package
     * `-DWITH_RPM=YES` if you want to be able to generate an rpm-package

-You can run the tests with `ctest ..` inside the build directory.
+You can run the tests with `ctest` inside the build directory.
 To install, run `make install`.

 ### Packages